MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-reports-troubleshoot.md

 ms.collection: M365-identity-device-management
 ---

-# Reports and troubleshooting assignment filters in Microsoft Endpoint Manager
+# Filter reports and troubleshooting in Microsoft Endpoint Manager

 When you create an app policy, compliance policy, or configuration profile, you assign the policy to users or devices.
 When you assign the policy, you can also use filters.
 For example, you can assign policies to Windows 10 devices running a specific OS version.
-For more information, see [Use filters when assigning your apps, policies, and profiles](assignment-filters.md).
+For more information, see [Use filters when assigning your apps, policies, and profiles](filters.md).

 Devices are evaluated against these filters to meet the rules you configure.
 The results of the filter evaluations are logged, and reported in the Microsoft Endpoint Manager admin center.